How much does it cost to file for divorce in Virginia?

 Child custody or support:

-On average, divorce costs increase by $7000 when a child is involved either for his/ her custody or for his/ her support.
+On average, dissolve bonds of matrimony costs increase by $7000 when a child is involved either for his/ her custody or for his/ her support.

-On average, divorce costs increase by $6000 when there are property division issues between the two parties.
+On average, dissolve bonds of matrimony costs increase by $6000 when there are property division issues between the two parties.

-On average, divorce costs increase by $5,500 when there are certain disagreements in the alimony.
+On average, dissolve bonds of matrimony costs increase by $5,500 when there are certain disagreements in the alimony.

 What may decrease a divorce cost under the average given above?